Find Trade Colleges

 After completing their Bachelor's Degree, clinical laboratory science graduates from Tarleton carry an average student debt load of $17,356.

-The in-demand bachelor’s degree programs at The University of Texas at El Paso helped the school earn the #5 place on this year’s ranking of the most popular clinical/medical laboratory science schools in Texas.
-Located in the city of El Paso, UTEP is a public school with a fairly large student population.
+A rank of #5 on this year’s list means The University of Texas at El Paso is a great place for clinical/medical laboratory science students working on their bachelor’s degree.
+Located in the city of El Paso, UTEP is a public college with a very large student population.

 Women make up 79% of the clinical laboratory science majors at the school.